lancelot-c/rng-audit/README.md

 ### Parallelization

-Each data set can run in parallel if you launch several instances of this script on different machines with different `.env` values
+For faster execution, each data set can run in parallel if you launch several instances of this script on different machines with different `.env` values.